sbabic/swupdate/doc/source/help_and_support.rst

 Workshop and SWUpdate integration in project
 ============================================

-For quick integration of SWUpdate in your project, you could be interested in the `Workshop <http://www.denx.de/wiki/Training2/WebHome#WorkshopSWUpdate>`_
+For quick integration of SWUpdate in your project, you could be interested in the `Training <https://swupdate.org/services>`_

 Commercial support and board integration
 ========================================

-You can contact me at sbabic@denx.de if you need professional support or you need help to get SWUpdate on your device.
+Please check for `services <https://swupdate.org/services>` if you need professional support or you need help to get SWUpdate on your device.

 Talks about SWUpdate
 ====================